-Analysis: In AC 2019-2020, the target was met with 100% of students passing the piano proficiency exams.
-Based on the analysis of the AC 2019-2020 results, the faculty implemented the following changes in AC 2020-2021 to drive the cycle of improvement.
-The piano faculty met to review the proficiency exams and evaluated how classes were to be supervised and monitored.
-The Head of the Keyboard Area retired, so efforts also focused on working with the new piano faculty member to assimilate what has worked and to collaborate on any new ideas the incoming professional would bring to the department.
+Analysis: In AC 2019-2020 the target was met with 100% of students passing the piano proficiency exams.

+Based on the analysis of the AC 2019-2020 results the faculty implemented the following changes in AC 2020-2021 to drive the cycle of improvement.
+The Piano faculty met again to review the proficiency exams and evaluated how classes were to be supervised and monitored.
+The Head of the Keyboard Area retired last year, so efforts also focused on working with the new piano faculty member to assimilate what has worked and to collaborate on any new ideas the incoming professional would bring to the department.
+These changes improved the student's ability to learn, retain, and demonstrate piano proficiency necessary as a professional musician, thereby continuing to push the cycle of improvement forward.